gouri-22/WiDS-Options-Pricing/Week 1 content/readme.md

-For all those looking to learn python from scratch , you can begin with the material given below, while those of you who are already familiar with python and are just looking to revise can go through this notebook.
+For all those looking to learn Python from scratch, you can begin with the material below, while those who are already familiar with Python and just looking to revise can go through this notebook.

 For the first week we will be covering some basic topics: